ioannisGiak89/fsa-authorities/README.md

 ```

-## Usage/Examples
+## Usage Examples

 ```bash
 fsa-authorities list
 fsa-authorities compare -s fhrs -a 358,359 fsa-authorities compare -s fhis -a 206,227
 ```

 ## Future improvements

 1. Add some integration tests to actually test the commands
-1. Add some more test cases for the distribution calculators
+2. Add some more test cases for the distribution calculators
-1. Add support for configuration, e.g baseUrl, endpoints etc can be configurable via environment variables or a config command
+3. Add support for configuration, e.g baseUrl, endpoints etc can be configurable via environment variables or a config command
-1. Locally cache responses to avoid calling the API too often
+4. Locally cache responses to avoid calling the API too often